Graph-Based Text Mining

 Since organizations produce significant amounts of unstructured data, it is prone to missing knowledge linkages and understanding.
 Without context, many words are floating around a database seemingly unconnected because there is no clear information there to link the words together.

-Experience the major benefits of graph-based text mining with PoolParty Semantic Suite now.
+Experience the major benefits of the PoolParty Extractor.

 Typically, graph-based knowledge extraction is executed against rules expressed via SHACL language.
 Based on this approach, complex constraints and relevant relations between business objects can be formulated and used to extract and filter out important paragraphs from large text documents.